 Around the world, foreign language summer camps are becoming increasingly popular.
-During the summer months, many students will head to sleep away camps, where the primary activity is learning English.
-Popular in Europe, these English camps are a great way for teachers to earn a bit of pay and spend time in beautiful, countryside locations.
+During the summer months, many students will head to sleep away camps, where the primary activity is to learn English.
+Popular in Europe, these English language camps are a great way for teachers to earn a bit of pay, spend time in beautiful countryside locations, and help a range of kids practice their skills.
 Additionally, most camps do not require their teachers to have official certification; most are looking for college students or graduates, who have some experience with children.

-Ideal for travelers looking to dip their feet in teaching, but only able to commit for a few weeks or so, volunteer programs are great options.
-Many programs work with orphanages or children’s centers, in countries where there is a lack of attention on English education.
+Teaching English as a volunteer is ideal for travelers looking to dip their feet in teaching, but who are only able to commit for a few weeks or so.
+While a short-term volunteer program won't be able to provide a stipend, they usually provide lodging and food.
+Many programs work with orphanages or children’s centers in countries where there is a lack of attention on English education.

-Often times, contracted teachers will leave language schools in the middle of a semester or term.
-Schools will then look for teachers to work for short term, often looking for native-speaking travelers who wish to live in one location for a period of time.
-Depending on the course and school, employers may be looking for teachers with experience or certification.
-However, it's always to your advantage to uncover these jobs while in-country; this enables you to go in for an interview and often times receive the job on the spot!
+It's common for contracted teachers to leave language schools in the middle of a semester or term.
+Schools will then look for English teachers to work for a short duration before the next semester, often looking for native-speaking travelers who wish to live in one location for a short period of time.
+Depending on the course and school, employers may be looking for applicants with previous teaching experience or a teaching certification like TEFL.
+However, it's helpful to uncover jobs with these kinds of language schools while in the same country.
+This allows you to go in for an interview and, oftentimes, receive the job offer on the spot!

 After you’ve chosen a location, it’s time to weigh your options as a short-term teacher.
 Before you sign a contract or enter into a verbal agreement, make sure you have the following information from the institution or individual you’ll be working for:

-- Confirm your earlier research on price, earnings, and what, if anything, is covered (such as living arrangements, food).
+- Confirm your earlier research on price, salary, and what expenses, if any, are

-- Expected hours per week and class load.
+- What are the expected hours per week and class load?
 What ages will you be teaching?
-Do you prefer children or adults?
+Do you prefer to teach children or adults?
 Which subjects?
-Are you expected to work weekends?
+Are you expected to work on the weekends?

-- Visa situation.
-Do you need a visa to work there?
+- What is the visa situation in your desired destination?
+Do you need to apply for a work visa?
 In most cases, the employer will help you arrange a visa if you ask, or at least give you helpful information, as they’ve done this all before.
-The earlier mentioned State Department website is also quite a helpful for this.
+The U.S. Department of State is also quite a helpful for visa information.

 Where Do You Want to Go and Why?

 Learning Something Unique Sure, you’re going to be a teacher, but that doesn’t mean you can’t be a student at the same time.
-Maybe you’ve always dreamed of learning Spanish, or crafting the perfect dish of linguini.
-If your main focus is to learn something new, there is no shortage of places to check out, but if your goal is to learn Riverdance, don’t move to Japan.
-Ideally, you want to be in a place steeped in culture, and probably within close reach of lots of other exciting things to see and places to travel to.
+Maybe you’ve always dreamed of learning Spanish or crafting the perfect linguini dish.
+If your main focus is to learn something new, there is no shortage of places to live and teach.
+Ideally, you want to be in a place steeped in culture, and probably within close reach of lots of other exciting things to see and places to travel.
 What do you want to learn?
 Where’s the most obvious place to learn it?

-Escaping the Routine If you were a hitch-hiker, your sign would read “Anywhere but Here”.
-You are ready to move, go, get on with it.
-Desk job boring you to death?
-Recently finished college?
-If you’re looking for something new and exciting, you want to teach somewhere that is as far away from normal as you can imagine, and you’re probably interested in some beautiful scenery along the way.
-Look for places and short-term programs with an exotic flair that will challenge you.
+Escaping the Routine If you’re looking for something new and exciting, you'll want to teach somewhere that is as far away from your daily routine as you can imagine, and you’re probably interested in some beautiful scenery along the way.
+Look for places and short-term programs that will challenge you.

 The Next Steps